hyunji12/Open3DRF/README.md

-# Open3DS
+# Open3DRF

-Official repository for "Open3DS: Rethinking Open-Vocabulary Segmentation of Radiance Fields in 3D Space"
+Official repository for "Rethinking Open-Vocabulary Segmentation of Radiance Fields in 3D Space"

 - Code will be released.